AlanniBillings/configure-ad/README.md

 </p>
 <p>
 Deselect the option to create a DNS delegation.
 Keep clicking next until the prerequisites check is running.
-Click next to instalaton.
+Click next to installaton.
 </p>
 <br />